 Old Number 30

-Wartime Mission: Highly classified missions transporting spies and supplies and rescuing wounded and refugees.
-This actual aircraft’s heroic missions were lost to history for 70 years until now.
-“Old Number 30” is named after a mule, serial number 30, that was one of four mules flown along with four partisan commandos in the dead of night from Brindisi, Italy to a top-secret site in the Balkans in 1944.
-Mule #30, along with 35 other mules hauled twelve 75-mm guns through the mountains to attack Nazi occupiers.
-This was one of thousands of missions conducted under fire.
-Arizona CAF Museum has embarked on an ambitious fundraising program to restore “Old Number 30” to its authentic interior and exterior.
+Wartime Mission: Serving with the 11th Troop Carrier Squadron, this aircraft flew highly classified missions transporting spies and supplies and rescuing wounded and refugees.
+This actual aircraft’s missions were lost to history for 70 years until now.
+CAF Airbase Arizona has embarked on an ambitious fundraising program to restore “Old Number 30” to its authentic interior and exterior.

 Number of Passengers: 12